sondosaabed/Equations-Processor/README.md

 This project involves the implementation of an equation processor application using linked stack and cursor array implementations of a linked list.
 The application is designed to read equations from a special text file with a .242 extension, process them, and provide various functionalities.

+## Data Structures

+1. Implemented the linked stack using a cursor array of Sections.
+2. Defined one cursor array to create as many stacks of equations as needed.

 ## Equation File Format

 The equation file follows a specific format: